pawy/url_shortener/README.md

 Installation
 ------------
-1. Copy the file into your root directory a If you already have a directory called s you can rename the storage folder to anything you like
+1. Copy the files into your root directory a If you already have a directory called s you can rename the storage folder to anything you like
 2. Congratulations, you're done!